Tummal: History

-Though it is known to have existed in the Akkadian Empire period though most of the records mentioning Tummal come from the Ur III period when it was site of the sacred marriage between Enlil and Ninlil.
+Though it is known to have existed in the Akkadian Empire period, most of the records mentioning Tummal come from the Ur III period when it was site of the sacred marriage between Enlil and Ninlil.
 During the reign of Ur III ruler Shulgi, especially in years 35-37, large amount of construction occurred at Tummal, including of a royal palace and administrative buildings.
 The palace included funerary chapels for Ur-Nammu (e Tum-ma-al Ur-^{d}Namma) and his wife.
 Building materials came from as far away as Babylon, Kutha, and Adab.
 The ki-a-nag, or funerary offerings for Ur III ruler Ur-Nammu were carried out at Tummal.
 As his grave was not found in Ur this has sparked speculation he was buried in Tummal.
 In one Ur III text it was reported that workers from Umma performed "24,500 man-days, 67 full time years" of labor at Tummal.
 During the time of Amar-Sin and Shu-Sin a royal daughter, Seleppütum (A daughter of Amar-Sin or perhaps Shulgi) resided at Tummal.